cloudacademy/ebs-shrinker/README.md

 # Result!

-The demo EC2 instance is now operational again - but this time with a resized and smaller 20Gb gp2 root ebs volume.
+The demo EC2 instance is now operational again - this time with a resized and smaller 20Gb gp2 root ebs volume.

 :metal::metal::metal: